Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Instructions

-• Peel and chop peaches.
+• Peel the peaches and chop into 1/2 to 1-inch pieces.

 Notes